reasonmii/reasonmii/README.md

    - Team Project : Proposed the IoT service app to help parents' childcare, Presented the prototype with Arduino, 3D printing and the linked app
    - Student Panel : Presented a new pricing system and got 2nd place
 - 💼 Mar.
 2016 - Dec.
 2016 : I was a digital marketing manager at Yellephant (kids app development company)
 - 💼 Feb.
 2016 - Jul.
-2016 : I did an internship at Crenovationlink and produced DMB and radio commercials (client : ohmycompany - crowd funcing site)
+2016 : I did an internship at Crenovationlink
+   - Produced DMB and radio commercials (client : ohmycompany - crowd funcing site)

 <!--
 **reasonmii/reasonmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.